The 7 best garden rakes to buy in 2026, as tested in real-world conditions by our experts

 - Tall users found it too small

 This rake is nicely balanced and comfortable to use, with a good length handle that's easy on the back, although some taller users found it to be a little short.
-It's well made with sturdy fixings, and the 12-tine coated carbon steel head has a no-frills design and a rust-resistant finish.
-It's one of the cheapest soil rakes in our test, but it feels robust and long-lasting and great value for gardeners on a budget.
-It comes with a 10-year warranty, and we awarded it a BBC Gardeners' World Magazine Best Buy award for the best budget soil rake.
+It's well-made with sturdy fixtures, and the 12-tine, coated carbon steel head features a no-frills design and a rust-resistant finish.
+It's one of the cheapest soil rakes in our test, but it feels robust and long-lasting, and it's great value for gardeners on a budget.
+It comes with a 10-year warranty, and we awarded it a BBC Gardeners' World Magazine Best Buy for the best budget soil rake.

 Sneeboer narrow-tine soil rake